-2. Individuals who have received a blood transfusion within the past 3 months.
+Individuals who have received a blood transfusion within the past 3 months 3.
 Individuals who have active hematologic malignancies such as lymphoma or leukemia.
 4. Individuals who have had a bone marrow transplant within the past 5 years.
 5. Individuals under the age of 18 or age of majority in applicable states at the time of consenting.
-Output Description: Study Population 2: People at risk of developing PD 1.
-Individuals who have received a blood transfusion within the past 3 months.
-2. Individuals who have active hematologic malignancies such as lymphoma or leukemia.
+Study Population 2: People at risk of developing PD or with a family history of PD Individuals who have received a blood transfusion within the past 3 months.
+Individuals who have active hematologic malignancies such as lymphoma or leukemia.
 3. Individuals who have had a bone marrow transplant within the past 5 years.
-4. Individuals under the age of 18 or age of majority in applicable states at the time of consenting.
-Study Timeline Study duration - 10 years Study start date: December 20, 2020 Estimated primary completion date: December 20, 2030 Duiman, Outaana with estimated enrollment of 15,000 by December 31, 2024.
-Primary Outcome Measures The number of participants who deposit their genetic testing data to the Parkinson's Foundation's data repository.
-The number of participants who bank their residual DNA samples obtained from genetic testing to the Parkinson's Foundation biospecimen bank.
-Genetic Testing and Coded whole blood samples or buccal swab samples will be collected Assay either at clinical sites or remotely and sent to a Clinical Laboratory Methodologies Improvements Amendment (CLIA)-certified genetic testing laboratory to extract DNA and identify the presence of genetic variants in LRRK2, GBA, PRKN, PINK-1, PARK7, SNCA and VPS35 through targeted gene sequencing.
-Returning Results Participants will receive results by the site clinician or by a centralized Methodology genetic counseling service.
-All participants will undergo genetic counseling services post-genetic testing (locally or through central services).
-Sample Size Statistical analyses will include the total number of participants who Considerations & deposit their genetic testing data and DNA samples to the Parkinson's Statistical Analysis Plan Foundation as the primary outcome.
+4. Individuals under the age of 18 or age of majority in applicable states at the time of consenting Study Timeline Study duration - 15 years Study start date: December 20, 2020 Estimated primary completion date: December 31, 2035 Primary Outcome The number of participants who deposit their genetic testing data to the Measures Parkinson's Foundation's data repository.
+Genetic Testing and Coded whole blood or saliva or buccal samples will be collected either Assay at clinical sites or remotely and sent to a Clinical Laboratory Methodologies Improvements Amendment (CLIA)-certified genetic testing laboratory to extract DNA and identify the presence of genetic variants in genes such as LRRK2, GBA1, PRKN, PINK1, PARK7, SNCA and VPS35 through whole genome sequencing.
+Returning Results Participants will receive results by the site clinician of by a centralized wiethodology genetic counseling service.
+All participants will undergo genetic counseling services post-genetic testing (locally or through central Sampla Siza Services).
+Sample Size Statistical analyses will include the total number of participants who Statistical Analysis Undergo genetic testing and receive results for [1] at minimum seven Dian Dian Parkinsons-related genes, including: GBA1, LKKKZ, SNCA, VPS35, ridii FRANK, FINAL, FARAV and deposit their genetic testing data and DNA complex to the Darkingen's Foundation on the primary outcome